 While keeping in mind your areas of focus, the next step is to map out a strategy that suits your needs.
-Talk to key stakeholders, including those that will be impacted by the changes to get a sense of how the flow of work will materialize.
+Talk to key stakeholders, including those that will be impacted by the changes.
+This will help you to get a sense of how the flow of work will materialize.

-For example, if digitalization of your P2P process if the strategy you arrived at considering your organizations’ goals – begin by creating or designing a process map that ensures all manual processes currently being utilized get taken into consideration.
+For example, if digitalization of your P2P process if the strategy you arrived at considering your organizations’ goals.
+Begin by creating or designing a process map that ensures all manual processes currently being utilized get taken into consideration.
 This can be done by following standard procurement practices.

 Developing key capabilities to ensure that the plan of action can be implemented and can take off is also essential to success.
 Read on to know more about how to go about digitizing your procurement organization.

 Prepare for teething issues

 Training your team and giving enough time to adapt to a new process and tool is essential.
 No matter how well planned the plan of action may be, in getting the organization’s stakeholder buy-in – lies the success of your hard work.

-Create a value proposition for your team – and make sure key stakeholders are practicing the changes to realize the improvement in productivity that was targeted.
-Teething issues when it comes to technology are inevitable when a new system gets adopted.
+Create a value proposition for your team.
+Make sure key stakeholders are practicing the changes.
+Hence, they will realize the improvement in productivity that was targeted.
+When you adopt a new system, teething issues will come.

 Measure and publish progress

 When moving at a fast pace of improvement and change, often the small wins are left by the wayside.
 Hence it is equally important to track all the improvements and publish your results to key stakeholders.
 Measuring your initially identified goals to your ongoing achievements is necessary and is a constant process.

 Determine a timeline by which you will abide by to ensure the performance is on track.
 Your team will need strategic KPI’s that will help your progress keep on track.